TimeToStrikes/Minecraft-1.16-Gorilla-Tag-Materials/README.md

 Made by vy0g

-Special Creadits: RedBrumbler (Provided the script that made this possible)
+Special Credits: RedBrumbler (Provided the script that made this possible)

 ///////////////////////////////////////////////////////

 Note: DO NOT PUT EVERY MATERIAL IN YOUR GAME.
-There is currently not a way to filter through all your materials with the current version of the Gorilla Cosemetics Mod.
+It takes a while for your game to load and it takes a little while to download all the .gmats to your Materials Folder.

 ///////////////////////////////////////////////////////